nakim97/KuchiKopi/README.md

 * [X] Chat Room where users can chat with other visitors!
 (Reference from WebDevSimplified's tutorial and official Socket.IO website)
 * [X] Chat application implements Dark/Light Mode with changing icon/wallpaper

+## HOW TO RUN THE CHAT APPLICATION
+Make sure that Node.JS is installed
+In the terminal,
+* Enter "npm i" or "npm install"
+* Next "npm run devStart"

 ## Photo Credits
 * Photos used in this project are taken from my personal island in the video game, Animal Crossing New Horizons, and are not used for commercial use.